 A not quite crystal clear Crystal controller; But would we ever want a truly clear controller?
 The white translucent plating shows off enough of your controller's electronic guts that it's interesting to look at, but it isn't so clear that smudges and fingerprints will get distracting.

-Target had the red, WalMart got the blue.
-This controller is the second half of the store exclusive crystal controllers.
+This controller is the second half of the previously store-exclusive crystal controllers.
 It's a pretty shade of translucent blue, and it was arguably the best of its kind when first released... but now we have the 500 Million with which to compare these controllers.

 Living up to its namesake, Midnight Blue is a deep and calming shade of blue on the faceplate with a still dark night sky backing.
-The only thing that could make this controller any better would be if they added touches of gold for the arrows on the D-pad and the lettering to mimic stars.
+The only thing that could make this controller any better would be adding touches of gold for the arrows on the D-pad and the lettering to mimic stars.

-I can't quite decide if I love this controller or I hate it.
-The jade, almost mermaid shade if green is beautiful but when you add in the stark white of the backing, buttons, and toggles all I can see is Gumby.
-Perhaps this is a great controller for those who didn't grow up watching our little green clay friend.
+I can't quite decide whether I love this controller or hate it.
+The jade, almost mermaid shade of green is beautiful, but when you add the stark white of the backing, buttons, and toggles, all I can see is Gumby.
+On the other hand, perhaps this is a great controller for those who didn't grow up watching our little green clay friend.

 Purple is royalty, and this controller really exemplifies that.
-While I'd have liked it to go a shade or two darker, this is a very clean design.
+While I'd have liked it to go a shade or two darker, this is an immaculate design.

 Sony went for nostalgia on its 20th anniversary with the release of a limited edition console and controller bundle inspired by the first PlayStation.
 The light grey is a perfect match for the old console, and adding the old color block logo for the PS button was a nice touch.

 With all of the Uncharted 4 branding in this limited edition bundle being on the console, all that is left is a beautiful steely blue-gray controller.
 The outside eye might not realize this was a limited edition, but it's hard to complain when you have such an impressive controller in your hand.